apache/accumulo-testing/test/compat/japi-compliance/README.md

 org.apache.accumulo.core.data that aren't in the public API.

-This directory should have a library configuration file for each release on supported lines as well as an in-progress for whatever version is currently the master branch.
+This directory should have a library configuration file for each release on supported lines as well as an in-progress for whatever version is currently the main branch.
 The examples below all make use of version-specific library definitions.

 When looking at a patch release, you should verify that changes introduced are forwards and backwards compatible, per semver.